Fast similarity/distance computation function for large sparse matrices. You

 if

 determines rounding of small values towards zero.
 Use primarily to correct floating point errors.
-Rounding is performed in C++ in a similar way as zapsmall.
+Rounding is performed in C++ in a similar way as base::zapsmall.

 - p